SourcePot/datapool/src/php/README.md

 # Folder structure and description
 - **AdminApps:** this folder contains PHP-classes that implement the App-interface for administration purposes
-- **Components:** this folder contains PHP-classes that implement the App-interface for core purposes, e.g. Home, Login, Logout
+- **Components:** this folder contains PHP-classes that implement the App-interface for core web-application services, e.g. Home, Login, Logout
 - **DataApps:** this folder contains PHP-classes that implement the App-interface for data processing purposes
 - **GenericApps:** this folder contains PHP-classes that implement the App-interface for generic purposes, e.g. Calendar, Forum
 - **Interfaces:** this folder contains PHP-interface definitions
 - **Foundation:** this folder contains PHP-classes that provide core functionality of the web application
-- **Processing:** this folder contains PHP-classes that implement data processors, e.g. parser, mapper, matcher
+- **Processing:** this folder contains PHP-classes that implement data processors, e.g. parser, mapper, matcher etc.
 - **Tools:** this folder contains PHP-classes that provide support functionality
-- **Root.php**: www-scripts call this PHP-class which creates the object collection based on `..\setupt\objectList.csv`.
+- **Root.php**: the www-scripts create an instance of this PHP-class, which creates the object collection based on `..\setupt\objectList.csv`.
 It does all initializations, creates the standard directories and invokes all init methods

 # Data-structures as arrays
 The web application makes use of a few array based data-structures, for example: